Releb/EDA_On_Retail_Analysis/README.md

 4. Data Formatting

 ### Exploratory Data Analysis
+---

-   EDA inloves exploring the sales data to answer key questions ,such as:
+EDA involves exploring the sales data to answer key questions ,such as:

 - What is the overall sales trend
 - Which products are top sellers
-- What are the peak sales perions
+- What are the peak sales periods
 - Which gender and age buys more

 ### Data Analysis
+---
 ```sql
 SELECT * FROM table1
 WHERE cond = 2;
 ```
 ### Results
+---
 The results of analysis are summarised as follows:

 -Best Profitable Product Categories: The data shows that Electronics and Clothing are nearly tied as the most profitable categories, with total sales amounts of 157K and 156K respectively, followed by Beauty at 144K.